-Senior Tory Damian Green endorses Rishi Sunak to be next prime minister
+Zahawi backs Truss for next PM as Damian Green endorses Sunak

-The former deputy prime minister is the latest pick his candidate in the race
+The Chancellor is the latest former leadership candidate to give his endorsement in the leadership race

-Conservative MP Damian Green has announced he is backing Rishi Sunak in the Tory leadership race.
+Conservative MP Damian Green has announced he is backing Rishi Sunak in the Tory leadership race while Nadhim Zahawi has announced he is supporting Liz Truss.

 As the chair of the One Nation Conservatives group, Mr Green’s endorsement will provide large momentum to leadership hopeful Rishi Sunak.